sitebay/docs/articles/platform/api/getting-started-with-the-sitebay-api/index.md

 ---
 title: Get Started
-title_meta: "Getting Started with the Site Bay API"
+title_meta: "Getting Started with the SiteBay API"
-description: "Get started with the Site Bay api.
+description: "Get started with the SiteBay api.
 Learn to get an access token and learn about OpenAPI and swagger."
 tab_group_main:
     weight: 60
 published: 2024-04-23